Prostate Problems Erectile Disfunction

 - TURP Surgery: $15,000 (one-time) = $15,000 total

-- Can be used for other health conditions
+- Can potentially be used for other health conditions

 Who Should Consider PEMF Therapy for BPH?